 She is an active member of Rotary International, (2018-19 Club President), South Surrey White Rock Chamber of Commerce, Surrey Board of Trade, and the Canadian Bar Association.

-In the past Kerry-Lynne has served as a BC Government appointed member of Delta Police Board, providing civilian governance, accountability and oversight to the Delta Police Department.
+In the past, Kerry-Lynne has served as a BC Government appointed member on the Delta Police Board, providing civilian governance, accountability, and oversight to the Delta Police Department.

-On October 21, 2019, Kerry-Lynne was elected as Member of Parliament for the riding of South Surrey—White Rock and later on, in November 2019, she was appointed as Shadow Minister for the Environment and Climate Change in the Shadow Cabinet of the Official Opposition.
+In October, 2019, Kerry-Lynne was elected as Member of Parliament for the riding of South Surrey—White Rock.
+Shortly after, she was appointed as Shadow Minister for the Environment and Climate Change in the Shadow Cabinet of the Official Opposition.

 Kerry-Lynne lives in South Surrey with her husband, Brent Chapman, a locally based actor and director, often called upon to MC special events.
 They are the parents of four children, and grandparents of three small boys and one girl.
 All four of Kerry-Lynne and Brent’s children are UBC graduates.